-What Legal Options Exist for Veterans With Mesothelioma?
+Legal Rights for Veterans With Mesothelioma

-Each year, more than 3,300 patients are diagnosed with mesothelioma in the U.S., and nearly a third of those patients — around 30 percent — are military veterans.
+Each year, more than 3,300 patients are diagnosed with mesothelioma in the U.S., and nearly a third of those patients (around 30 percent) are military veterans.

 Veterans and Mesothelioma

-If you are a veteran or former service member who has been diagnosed with mesothelioma, you may want to apply for veterans benefits through the Department of Veterans Affairs (VA).
-These may include disability benefits and reimbursement for medical costs for living veterans, or survivor benefits (also called ‘dependency’ or ‘indemnity compensation’) for family members of veterans who have already passed.
+If you are a veteran or former servicemember who has been diagnosed with mesothelioma, you may want to apply for veterans benefits through the Department of Veterans Affairs (VA).
+These may include disability benefits and reimbursement for medical costs for living veterans, or survivor benefits (also called “dependency” or “indemnity compensation”) for family members of veterans who have already passed.

 How to File a Legal Claim

 You will not be pursuing legal action against the U.S. military itself.
-It was the asbestos companies’ responsibility to alert the military about the dangers of asbestos and avoid exposing America’s service members and workers to this deadly mineral.
+It was the companies’ responsibility to alert the military about the dangers of asbestos and avoid exposing America’s servicemembers and workers to this deadly mineral.

 The idea of taking legal action may seem intimidating, but an experienced mesothelioma lawyer can help you with the process and ensure that you receive the largest settlement possible.
 In the majority of cases, your mesothelioma attorney will travel to you to ask questions and take your statement.
 Although it may take time to resolve your claim and receive your financial compensation, it’s unlikely that you will need to travel or ever enter a courtroom.

-To begin the legal process, your lawyer will file a claim against the company or companies that made the products responsible for your asbestos exposure.
+To begin the legal process, your lawyer will file a claim against the company or companies that made the products responsible for your exposure.
 It’s important to do this as soon as possible after diagnosis since each U.S. state has a set time frame (known as a statute of limitations) during which a mesothelioma claim must be filed.
 There are two kinds of mesothelioma lawsuits:

-Patients who get mesothelioma as a result of exposure to asbestos file this type of claim.
+- Personal injury lawsuit – Patients who get mesothelioma as a result of exposure to asbestos file this type of claim.
 Personal injury lawsuits provide money for current and future medical care, recovery of lost wages, and compensation for additional pain and suffering that occurs as a result of the illness.

-Family members file wrongful death claims after the death of a loved one from mesothelioma.
+- Wrongful death lawsuit – Family members file wrongful death claims after the death of a loved one from mesothelioma.
 This type of lawsuit may cover past medical expenses, lost wages, and funeral expenses.

-If the asbestos company responsible for your or your loved one’s asbestos exposure no longer exists, your lawyer will file a claim against an asbestos trust fund instead of a personal injury or wrongful death lawsuit.
-Asbestos trust funds are established when an asbestos company goes out of business and files for bankruptcy.
+If the asbestos company responsible for your exposure no longer exists, your lawyer will file a claim against an asbestos trust fund instead of a personal injury or wrongful death lawsuit.
+Asbestos trust funds are established when a negligent company goes out of business and files for bankruptcy.
 They are set up to ensure future mesothelioma patients and their families receive compensation.